 Risk factors for melanoma include both intrinsic (genetic and phenotype) and extrinsic (environmental or exposure) factors:

-For more information, see Skin Cancer Screening.
+For more information, visit Skin Cancer Screening.

 A biopsy, preferably by local excision, should be performed for any suspicious lesions.
 Suspicious lesions should never be shaved off or cauterized.
 An experienced pathologist should examine the specimens to allow for microstaging.